Chapter 36 of the Wisconsin Statutes directs the

 other the items that are coming before their committees.
 The Executive Committee

-also acts as a liaison group between the Faculty Senate and administration.
+also acts as a liaison group between the Common Council and administration.
 For

 issues, and to report on University of Wisconsin System activities and